Exact Match String Searching: The Knuth-Morris-Pratt Algorithm

 The Knuth-Morris-Pratt Algorithm

 The KMP algorithm allows for string matching without backtracking by incorporating a pre-processing step into the algorithm.
 This processing constructs a DFA called the "failure function".
-The failure function is an array which based on the current position in the pattern and the character being examing will tell us which state to go to next to continue searching.
+The failure function is comprised of an array, which when indexed by the the current position in the pattern and compared to the character being examined will tell us which state to go to next to continue searching.

 class KMP {